amgoncalves/sassy-twitter/README.md

 * A pilot project (pilot-project/twitterwhack_test) testing the hover card feature was added by Shuai.
 * The database models of User, Profile and Hashtag were implemented and tested by Shuai.
 * The database modesl of Tweet, Reply were implemented and tested by Si.
+* Added some basic functions related to Tweet and Reply models by Si
 * Heroku and mLab setup, login/logout routes, sessions, BCrypt added by Alyssa